Varsha-dh/Sentiment-Analysis-of-NASA-s-Facebook-Comments-on-Climate-Change/README.md

   - Carbon emissions

 📦 sentiment-nasa-climate/
-├── data/ # climate_nasa.csv
+├── data/          # Contains: climate_nasa.csv
-├── notebooks/ # Jupyter notebooks
+├── notebooks/     # Contains: sentiment_analysis.ipynb (Jupyter Notebook)
-├── outputs/ # Charts and visualizations
-├── README.md # Project overview
+├── README.md      # You want to edit this

 ## 📌 How to Run